bpesquet/ainotes/README.md

 # Artificial Intelligence Notes

+> This project is being phased out and replaced by [mlcourse](https://github.com/bpesquet/mlcourse).

 A collection of interactive notes related to Artificial Intelligence.
 Built for educational purposes and updated (somewhat) regularly.

 ## Structure